Daniel Jackson (playwright)

-Daniel Craig Jackson, also known as D.C.
-Jackson, is a Scottish playwright, born in 1980.
+Daniel Craig Jackson (born 1980), also known as D. C. Jackson, is a Scottish playwright.

 Career

 His first full-length play The Wall premiered at the Tron Theatre in Glasgow in 2008.
 It was produced by Borderline Theatre Company and was nominated for several awards including the Best New Play at the Critics' Awards for Theatre in Scotland and the Saltire Society Scottish First Book of the year.
 The sequel The Ducky was also produced by Borderline Theatre Company and toured in 2009.
 In 2010, he finished his Stewarton Trilogy with The chilly brae.
-His play My Romantic History' (which starred Iain Robertson) won a Scotsman Fringe First at the 2010 Edinburgh Festival and sold out its run at the Bush Theatre London.
-He also took part in the Bush Theatre's 2011 project Sixty Six Books where he contributed a piece based upon a book of the King James Bible.
-In 2012 Jackson's play The Marriage of Figaro, an adaptation of the stage comedy by Beaumarchais and later opera by Wolfgang Amadeus Mozart was premiered at the Royal Lyceum Theatre, Edinburgh.
-In 2013 Jackson's play Threeway premiered at the Edinburgh Festival Fringe, Edinburgh.
-In 2014, another of Jackson's work Kill Johnny Glendenning received its premiere at the Lyceum before transferring to Glasgow's Citizens Theatre.
+His play My Romantic History (which starred Iain Robertson) won a Scotsman Fringe First at the 2010 Edinburgh Festival and sold out its run at the Bush Theatre in London.
+He also took part in the Bush Theatre's 2011 project Sixty Six Books, to which he contributed a piece based upon a book of the King James Bible.
+In 2012, Jackson's play The Marriage of Figaro, an adaptation of the stage comedy by Beaumarchais and later opera by Wolfgang Amadeus Mozart was premiered at the Royal Lyceum Theatre, Edinburgh.
+In 2013, Jackson's play Threeway premiered at the Edinburgh Festival Fringe, Edinburgh.
+In 2014, another of Jackson's works, Kill Johnny Glendenning, received its premiere at the Lyceum before transferring to Glasgow's Citizens Theatre.

 Personal life

 D.C.
 Jackson's partner is the Scottish television, stage and film actress Alison O'Donnell; they have two children.
-They met while O'Donnell played the lead role in Jackson's play, My Romantic History, at the Traverse in Edinburgh, and later became a couple.
+They met when O'Donnell played the lead role in Jackson's play My Romantic History at the Traverse in Edinburgh, and later became a couple.